Fitzsimmons Law Firm Files "Deliberate Intention" and Product Liability Lawsuit On Behalf Of Worker Injured In Workplace Accident

 As a result of the accident, the plaintiff has incurred severe and permanent disabling injuries, medical bills, lost wages and benefits, future lost wages and earning capacity, lost household services, extreme physical pain and suffering, permanent physical impairment and disfigurement, and loss of capacity to enjoy life and engage in normal activities.

 The trial lawyers at the Fitzsimmons Law Firm believe that every worker is entitled to a workplace free of hazards.
-That is why we have devoted over 30 years to protecting workers injured on the job.
+That is why we have devoted over 30 years to protect workers injured on the job.
 Our work injury lawyers have successfully represented injured workers in a wide variety of claims, including coal mining accidents, construction accidents, electrocutions, explosions, and oil and gas accidents.
 Our offices are headquartered in Wheeling, West Virginia but we represent injured workers throughout West Virginia, Ohio, and Pennsylvania.